 A specialized version of the tandem sports utility body allows larger vehicles to be carried lengthwise on the bed.
 We refer to this as the “Jeep body” since that is the most common vehicle carried, but it can carry any higher clearance vehicle.
 Four-seat side by sides, Bronco’s or any vehicle that can fit into the space allocated and climb the ramps can be carried.
 Lower vehicles will not work, since the breakover angle where the ramps meet the body will be too great.

 The Jeep body is based on the tandem sports utility body but differs in several ways.
 It has the same general tail treatment, with passthrough storage space under the hitch, but the tail differs in that it has in-built ramps which pull out of the rear like moving van ramps.
 These ramps remain fixed in place and are not moved to the boxes for storage – they simply slide in and out.
 The width (wheelbase) is sized for a Jeep or something comparable.
+A narrow-tracked vehicle may not work because of the ramp spacing, however we have found that most SUV’s do work from a wheel track perspective – however some may have breakover angle issues.

 The other noticeable difference is that we use a structural headache rack in front of the vehicle instead of a drom box.
 This protects the cab and occupants in a collision.
+We do not typically use a drom box on the Jeep body for this reason, but we would be willing to discuss the use of a drom.

 We also do not produce bodies that position the vehicle on an inclined ramp to “save space”.
 While that does save some space, we do not believe that it saves enough space to justify the compromises required to achieve the savings.